f3d-app/f3d/doc/libf3d/PLUGINS.md

   NAME "ReaderName"
-  EXTENSIONS "myext"                # set the extensions the reader can support MIMETYPES "application/vnd.myext" # set the mimetypes the reader can support VTK_READER ${vtk_classname}       # set the name of the VTK class you have created DESCRIPTION "Reader description"  # set the description of the reader EXCLUDE_FROM_THUMBNAILER          # add this flag if you don't want thumbnail generation for this reader )
+  EXTENSIONS "myext"                # set the extensions the reader can support MIMETYPES "application/vnd.myext" # set the mimetypes the reader can support VTK_READER ${vtk_classname}       # set the name of the VTK reader class you have created FORMAT_DESCRIPTION "description"  # set the proper name of the file format EXCLUDE_FROM_THUMBNAILER          # add this flag if you don't want thumbnail generation for this reader )

+f3d_plugin_declare_reader(
+  NAME "ReaderNameWithScene"
+  EXTENSIONS "myext2"                # set the extensions the reader can support MIMETYPES "application/vnd.myext2" # set the mimetypes the reader can support VTK_IMPORTER ${vtk_classname}      # set the name of the VTK importer class you have created FORMAT_DESCRIPTION "description"   # set the proper name of the file format CUSTOM_CODE "file.inl"             # set this to add a custom code when instancing your class )

 # More f3d_plugin_declare_reader calls are possible